Exchange Main

 Building Electrification Accelerator’s Funding and Technical Assistance Directory | Current and upcoming federal, local, and state funding / technical assistance opportunities to support electrification, improve energy efficiency, and renewable energy in existing buildings.

-We're in the Building Performance Partnership
+We’re in the Building Performance Partnership, a national platform for acceleration local building decarbonization.

 Take Our Survey